What are PARPs and their role in biology?

-- polyPARPs modify their protein targets with large polymers called poly(ADP-ribose) or PAR.
+- PolyPARPs modify their protein targets with large branched polymers called poly(ADP-ribose) or PAR.
 This large and highly charged attachment creates a protein recruitment scaffold that directs proteins to function at specific sites within the cell.

-- monoPARPs modify their targets with single units of ADP-ribose called mono(ADP-ribose), or MAR, that act as on-off switches to regulate protein function.
+- MonoPARPs modify their targets with single units of ADP-ribose called mono(ADP-ribose), or MAR, that modulate signal transduction pathways similarly to kinase phosphorylation.

 What is the role of PARPs in cellular pathways?

 Due to the large size of the PARP family of proteins and its diverse activity and different target proteins, PARPs are involved in many key cellular pathways and have important roles in DNA repair, transcription, heat shock and cytoplasmic stress response, protein degradation, cell division, RNA processing and more.